Skip to content Skip to footer

 Who Needs a Chair?

 John Beaumont, sitting on the footpath in Bridge Street, Port Melbourne circa 1943.
 My cousin John Beaumont, sitting on the footpath in front of his home at 43 Bridge Street Port Melbourne around 1943.
-John’s father Freddie, after returning from war service in North Africa, was sent to Singapore, escaping from there when the city fell to the Japanese on 15th February…
+John’s father Freddie, commenced his war service in Singapore, escaping from there when the city fell to the Japanese on 15th February 1942.
+Freddie subsequently was transferred…

 Read more